Yodo1Games/MAS-Documents/markdowns/integration-ios.md

 * MAS supports iOS 10.0 and above
 * The easiest way is to use `CocoaPods`(Please use version `1.10.0` and above), If you are just starting out with 'CocoaPods', please refer to its [official documentation](https://guides.cocoapods.org/using/using-cocoapods) to study how to create and use it `Podfile`

+**Tips**
+> To ensure your build is compatible with artifacts that contain Swift, set `Build Settings Always Embed Swift Standard Libraries` to `YES`.

+> If you use Swift and build for iOS 12.2.0 or earlier, add `/usr/lib/swift` to `Build Settings > Runpath Search Paths` to prevent any issues with `libswiftCore.dylib`.

 ## The Integration Steps
 ### 1. Add iOS SDK to your project